foclair/eclair/README.md

 Required columns for areasources are: facility_id, facility_name, source_name, geometry and timevar, where the geometry of the polygons is in WKT format (see template).
 Required columns for pointsources are: facility_id, facility_name, source_name, lat and lon.
 Optional columns for pointsources are: timevar, chimney_height, outer_diameter (of chimney), inner_diameter, gas_speed, gas_temperature[K], house_width and house_height.
 All physical parameters should be specified in SI units (m, m/s and K).

 Each source should have a unique combination of source_name and facility_id.
 The same facility_id cannot be used for different facility names.
+If you import a source which has a name and facility_id that already exist in the database, this source will not be **duplicated** but its parameters will be **updated**.

 Direct emissions for a substance are specified by create a column 'subst:PM10', where PM10 is taken as an example.
 The implemented substances are:
     ("As", "As", "Arsenic"),